Micmac Manual

 Called when the swap of states of

-is rejected.
+chain1andchain2is rejected.
 It does nothing by default, it's just a convenience for debugging.

 [generic-function] maybe-swap-chain-states mc3 chain1 chain2 acceptance-probability